Callisto 5 / Callisto#7: History

 Callisto 5 was the first Ayckbourn play to make use of on-stage video footage; it was shown through screens hung from the grid above the in-the-round acting space facing the audience.
 The footage was entirely pre-recorded as it needs to show an otherwise invisible monster wandering the on-stage set.
 As a result of this, in both versions of the play, the actors holding the dummy video camera have to exactly mirror the movement of the camera footage being shown on the screens, which is supposed to be a live-feed from the camera to the monitors.

-Callisto#7 - are also inspired by video games: made explicit by opening on an actual video game being played and climaxing with the revelation that all that has occurred has - essentially - been a game.
+Arguably, the plays - especially Callisto#7 - are also inspired by video games: made explicit by opening on an actual video game being played and climaxing with the revelation that all that has occurred has - essentially - been a game.
 The level-like structure of the play with a new challenge to be solved before the children can move on, culminating in a confrontation with an intimidating enemy echoes a classic game structure and would be familiar to a young audience.
 Alan has long been a fan of computer / video games from playing the early games in Scarborough's seafront arcades to home-computer gaming.

 Behind The Scenes: Alien